 The baccalaureate degree program in health informatics and information management is an entry-level program for students who want to pursue a career in health informatics and information management and to obtain the registered health information administrator (RHIA) credential from the American Health Information Management Association.
 Upon completion of the program, students receive a bachelor of science degree and are prepared to apply for and obtain their RHIA.

-The program is designed for part-time, nontraditional students.
-Online coursework is the method of content delivery.
+The online-based program is designed for part-time, non-traditional students.

 This progression program is designed to allow a health care professional holding the registered health information technician (RHIT) credential from the American Health Information Management Association to receive credit for previous educational and professional experience and to earn a baccalaureate degree in health informatics and information management from the University of Mississippi Medical Center.